 5. Bonanza – A Seller-Friendly Marketplace With Low Fees

 Bonanza doesn’t get as much attention as Etsy, but sellers who discover it often stick around.
 The listing process is simple, and fees stay refreshingly low.
+However, Bonanza offers limited customization compared to other platforms, which may restrict how much sellers can tailor their store.

 What Sellers Like About Bonanza